firezone/firezone/rust/relay/README.md

 ## Building

-You can build the server using: `cargo build --release --bin relay`
+You can build the server using: `cargo build --release --bin firezone-relay`

 ## Running